reduxjs/redux/docs/tutorials/fundamentals/part-3-state-actions-reducers.md

 ### Rules of Reducers

-We said earlier that reducers must **always** follow some special rules:
+We said earlier that **reducers must _always_ follow some special rules**:

 - They should only calculate the new state value based on the `state` and `action` arguments
 - They are not allowed to modify the existing `state`.
 Instead, they must make _immutable updates_, by copying the existing `state` and making changes to the copied values.
 - They must not do any asynchronous logic or other "side effects", including random values like `Math.random()` or `Date.now()`

+Any function that follows these rules is also known as **"pure" function**, even if it's not specifically written as a reducer function.

 But why are these rules important?
 There's a few different reasons: